eNMS-automation/eNMS/docs/source/automation/servicetypes/scrapli_command.md

 ## Main Parameters

-- `Commands`: Commands to be send to the device
+- `Commands`: Commands to be send to the device, each command on a separate line.
 - `Is Configuration`:  Should the device be put in config mode before issuing the commands?
 - `Driver`: Scrapli driver to use.
 Currently, it supports: